 In the toolbar, do the following:

-When complete, tap Save in the upper-right corner.
+When complete, click Save in the upper-right corner.

 To edit header settings

 Hover over the heading container.
-Then in the toolbox, choose Settings ( ).
+Then, choose Settings () in the toolbox.

-Update the settings as needed, using the field descriptions at the end of this page for reference.
+Update the settings as needed, using the descriptions at the end of this page for reference.

-When complete, Save the settings and return to the Page Builder workspace.
-Then to save the page, tap Save.
+When complete, click Save and return to the Page Builder workspace.
+Then, click Save to save the page.

 To duplicate a heading